Coverage Types Explained

 Personal injury protection, or PIP, pays for your medical bills and missed wages if you or a passenger is hurt in an accident, even if someone else was at fault.
 Some states only offer PIP, and in those places, it may be required by law.
 PIP insurance can be very helpful if you do not have health insurance or if your insurance has high copayments or deductibles.

-Uninsured/Underinsured Motorist (UM/UIM) Coverage
+Uninsured/Underinsured Motorist (UM/UIM)

-Should you have UM/UIM coverage on your own car insurance, you could file a claim with your own insurance company to pay for the hospital bills and damage that the other driver could not pay for.
-Your insurance company may pay some or all of your costs, up to the policy limit, depending on how much UM/UIM coverage you have.
+Imagine another driver runs a red light and collides with your car.
+You discover the other driver either has no insurance or not enough to cover the damage and hospital bills.
+Should you have UM/UIM coverage, you could file a claim with your own insurance company to pay for the expenses the other driver could not.
+Your insurance company may pay some or all of your costs, up to the policy limit.

 Gap Insurance